 Why?
 Consider these two examples:

-Someone who’s been in a flat spin all day just waiting for the ‘feedback’ will not even hear the first bit (if they don’t ignore it as being patronising); and may focus so much on the filling that they never hear the final positive either.
+Someone who’s been in a flat spin all day waiting for the ‘feedback’ doesn't even hear the first bit (if they don’t ignore it as being patronising); and may focus so much on the 'filling' that they never hear the final positive either.
 So they walk away flattened.

-Some people only recall the final thing they heard, and walk out of your carefully-planned session having completely missed the ‘filling’ bit, and believing things are OK as they are, no changes required.
+Some people only recall the final thing they heard, and walk out of your carefully-planned session having completely missed the ‘filling’, and believing things are OK as they are, no changes required.

 There are other models out there – a quick Google uncovers two others that are better: STAR/AR (Situation, Task, Action-past, Result-past/Action-future, Result-future).
 Or there’s the AID model (Action, Impact, Do).
 I used to teach yet another model as part of an ILM Coaching & Mentoring course, the ‘EECC’ model.
 I can’t recall what each letter stands for, even after several deliveries!

-From 100’s of workshop participants, I know that the problems with most feedback include:
+From 100’s of workshop participants, the problems with most feedback include: